WE THAT ARE YOUNG is the award winning debut novel by Preti Taneja.

 - Jim Crace, Chair of judges, the Rathbones Folio Prize 2018

-She broadcasts for Radio 3 and 4 on world literature and culture.
+As a New Generation Thinker, she broadcasts for Radio 3 and 4 on world literature and culture.

 With Ben Crowe she co-founded ERA Films, a collective working on issues as diverse as Iraq’s refugee crisis, in Rwanda with survivors of the genocide and with women in slum areas of Nairobi, Kenya and on major interactive multimedia documentaries including on migrant workers' rights.